Sound Thinking NYC

 Adressing gender equity in the music industry is a core part of this summer program that includes hands-on activities in music production and workshops that develop leadership skills.
 All students who are interested in supporting gender equity in music are encouraged to apply.
 Summer Intensive graduates will be invited to Sound Thinking NYC school year events and will be offered opportunities for paid internships and credited College Now Courses in their 11th and 12th grade year.

-The 2018 Sound Thinking NYC Summer Intensive is a free program that runs from July 9th to July 27th, and is for current 10th & 11th grade students who will be entering 11th or 12th grade in fall 2018.
+The Sound Thinking NYC Summer Intensive is a free three-week program for current 10th & 11th grade students who will be entering 11th or 12th grade in the fall.

 CAT's training and rehearsal spaces, at 101 W. 31st Street, 6th Floor, New York, NY 10001, will be the home base for this three-week, full-day (9am-3pm) summer program.